3 corruption mata wey still dey Buhari table

 - Lt.
 Gen. Tukur Buratai

-Local media put eye quick-quick on top Nigeria chief of army staff wen tori comot say im get house for Dubai, United Arab Emirate.
+Local media put eye quick-quick on top Nigeria chief of army staff wen tori comot say im get house for Dubai, United Arab Emirates.

 Na for June e tori full internet plus newspaper.